-

 How this service support carers including friends and family

-The Adult Community Mental Health Service staff are trained to work with carers to support them and help them help support the person in their care.
-This may include education on mental ill health and family orientated work to help change behaviors.
-The team can also refer carers for a carer’s assessment.
+The Adult Community Mental Health Service staff are trained to work with carers, friends and families to support them and help them help support the person in their care.
+This may include education on mental ill health and family orientated work to help change behaviours.
+The team can also refer carers for a carer's assessment.